-Check- [n Directions: Read the statements below and for whether it is true or false. or each one, determine ontractors equipment policy must i policy. nclude a list of the items covered under True False ntractors equipment policies may be than sum of the values of covered e written with a catastrophe limit that is equipment True False
+Directions: Read the statements below and for each one, determine whether it is true or false.

+1. A contractors equipment policy must include a list of the items covered under the policy.

+2. Contractors equipment policies may be written with a catastrophe limit that is less than sum of the values of covered equipment